AlexSimpler/RAH/README.md

 # RAH

-Rah is a pixel **autoclick** python-made program.
+Rah is a python-made pixel **autoclicker** program.
 Made primarely for humanbenchmark, it can be used on any screen.

 ![](https://imgur.com/a/QhRQNuP)